 University Doctoral Student Travel Awards

 Support is available for doctoral students who are actively participating at a domestic or international scholarly conference.
 Active participation is defined as presentation of a research paper or poster session that is directly tied to the student’s research scholarship and, thus, to the presentation of the results of that scholarship.
-Students may request a maximum of $750.00 in travel funds, either as a single award or spread over several trips.
+Students may receive a maximum of $1,000.00 in travel funds as a single award.
 Students must be beyond coursework in order to be considered for the award.

 - Doctoral student travel funding is for travel to national and international meetings.
 These funds are to be used only for travel to meetings for which the doctoral student is presenting his/her research or to participate in professional development activities related to doctoral study.